 No question: Q4 is the carpe diem quarter.
-You’ve got nine months of the year behind you, the blank slate of 2015 around the corner—and a small window of time to tackle financial chores before the holidays hit.
-Bonus: Now that it’s almost open enrollment season, you can consider maxing out (or adjusting) your employee benefits.
+You’ve got nine months of the year behind you, the blank slate of 2016 around the corner—and a small window of time to tackle financial chores before the holidays hit.
+Bonus: Now that it’s open enrollment season, you can consider maxing out (or adjusting) your employee benefits.

 Yep, there’s a lot to do, and you may not nail every item on your To Do list (who does?).
 But this primer will make sure you don’t miss anything crucial, so that you’re in great shape when the New Year comes dancing in.

 Obviously, it’s better if you’ve been maxing out your 401(k) contributions throughout the year because you stand to gain quite a bit more.
 But it’s not too late to contribute what you can for 2015.
 Even bumping up your savings rate by 1% can add up in years to come.
 But if you are already saving to the max, note that the 401(k) limit for contributions for 2016 remained unchanged at $18,000, or $24,000 if you’re over 50.

 Hint: If you’re earning $100,000, a 1% savings increase comes to an extra $1,000 per year, i.e., about $80 a month or $40 per bi-weekly paycheck—and that’s pre-tax, remember.
 If you were saving only post-tax dollars, you’d need about $66 in income to net that $40 in savings, assuming a 39.6% income tax rate.